Kethnulee-Weearsinghe/Portfolio-Website/README.md

-# 🧑‍💻 Kethnulee Weerasinghe – Developer Portfolio
+# Portfolio Website

 This is my personal portfolio website, built with **React.js**, to showcase my technical skills, frontend projects, and background as a Software Engineering graduate aspiring to become a professional **Frontend Developer**.
 The site features a modern, responsive design with smooth navigation, a contact form powered by Web3Forms, and downloadable resume access.

 ---